niden-net/blog.longhaircareforums.com/_posts/2021-05-01-congratulations-to-may-2021-feature-of-the-month-grownwomanaz.md

 ## Do you take any supplements, if so what are they?

-I take a liquid multi-vitamin daily along with marine collegen and a probiotic.
+I take a liquid multi-vitamin daily along with marine collagen and a probiotic.
 I also incorporate chlorella and spirulina smoothies into my diet but not on a daily basis.
 My daily water intake is between 80-100 ounces.

 ## What are the things that you feel have helped you the most in achieving and maintaining your hair length?

-Definitely limited direct heat and finger detangling have helped me.
+Definitely limited direct heat and finger de-tangling have helped me.
 I rarely flat iron my hair.
 I have been using my RevAir lately to blow out my hair.
 It actually suck dries the hair with low heat for those who aren't familiar lol.
 I am scissor happy but I have cut way back on the frequency of my trims.
 I cut my hair to full SL the end of 2017.
 The pictures are from 2016 or 2015 I wasn't able to upload new photos.